 How Do You Find More Local Providers?

 This was one of this survey’s “double-up questions”**.
 So the big “YES” indicates the most common answer to the first part of this question, “Do you want to find more local providers?”
 Rest assured, if you are a small business owner, there are buy-local shoppers just ready and waiting to find you!
 And that’s exactly why we were born 🙂

 As you can see, we can add “online searches” to “Google” and “Social Media” to “Facebook” to see just how often buy-local shoppers are trying to find more small local business options online.

 But, given that the number one reported problem of small Canadian businesses in 2017 was “attracting new customers…” (i.e.visibility), these current online methods aren’t working very well in connecting folks with more small local businesses!
 Once again, we’re helping to solve this very problem as it’s only small local businesses that can open Stores on our site.
 And we actively engage our passionate and growing list of buy-local subscribers in connecting with these small indie businesses.

 Do You Have Barriers to Buying Local?

 This is an interesting look at the things that hinder our buy-local shopper respondents in accessing local options.
 Unfortunately, the Word Cloud for this didn’t render very well as it included words like “providers” and “local” without any context.
 But not to worry.
 Upon reading the responses, a few top barriers did appear.

 This reminds me of something my brother said to me years ago about why local foods are more expensive.
-He flipped it around – noting that, it’s not that just that local food is more expensive.
+He flipped it around, noting that it’s not just local food that’s more expensive.
 It’s that the heavily subsidized cash crop industrial farm produce is artificially cheap.